What are the World Centres?

 Working and Volunteering at the World Centres

 Adult members of Guiding from around the World can also apply to work at the World Centres, either as paid career staff or as volunteers.
 Volunteer positions range from approximately six weeks to six months and focus on programme and guest services.
 Volunteering at a World Centre provides the opportunity to experience life in a new environment, learn new skills and meet new Guiding friends from around the World.
 It is a wonderful way to spend a gap year between school and University, or to take time out during a study or career break!
+Each World Centre has different roles to offer and different requirements.
+For more information on volunteering, go to the volunteering page of each world centre at https://WAGGGS.org.

 Our World Centres